 Date: March 3, 2020

 Hours: at 11: 00 am

 Weeping Plum And Camellia Tree Festival

 The flowers that remind us spring is arriving in Japan, are the plum tree blossoms.
-There are 150 of these pink and white weeping plum trees and 300 camellia trees bringing spring to the garden at Jonangu Shrine, at the south of Kyoto.
+There are 150 of these pink and white weeping plum trees and 300 camellia trees ushering in spring to the garden at Jonangu Shrine, in the south of Kyoto.
 It's a beautiful sight to see.

 Address: 7 Nakajimatobarikyucho, Fushimi-ku, Kyoto

 Access: 10 minutes by taxi (about 1,200 yen) from Jyoto Station

 15 minutes by R’EX (Kyoto Rakunan Express) bus from Kyoto Station (adults 300 yen, children 100 yen).
 Get off at Jyonangu-mae bus stop on weekends and Aburanokoji Jyonangu bus stop on weekdays.

 15 minute walk from Takeda Station on the Karasuma Line and the Kintetsu Kyoto Line

 Duration: February 18, 2020 - March 22, 2020